liam-middlebrook/math-island/slides/presentation.md

 # Stumbling blocks

 - Different parts of the system were developed in parallel, so sometimes there was a failure to communicate design ideas
+- There was some discussion about our Row-major order.
+Though fairly arbitrary it was confusing for some.

 ---